 ● Identify plants and animals for education or safety.

 ● Medical problems.
 Imagine if you could take a photo of a rash and find out whether it’s serious.
 There are myriad other potential medical uses, though working out the ethical and safety considerations will take time.

 ● Rekognition can flag adult content to restrict it from certain users and moderate content.

 ● It can estimate people’s age range.

 4. Machine Learning – We’ve discussed before how machine learning can take data sets and analyze them, producing patterns and predictions humans cannot.
 These tools are used now for all sorts of things from fraud detection on your credit card to high school coaches analyzing sports coverage and predicting how many people will walk through a restaurant’s door each night.

-These are just some of the tools bringing the power of AI to business owners.
+These are just some of the amazon ai services bringing the power of AI to business owners.
 If you’re ready to take advantage of the AI revolution, contact us to build AI into your app.